usgs/wdfn-blog/content/boxplot_defs.md

                         family = "serif"))
 ```

-We als need to figure out what other `ggplot2` elements need to be added.
+We also need to figure out what other `ggplot2` elements need to be added.
 The basic ggplot code for the chloride plot would be:

 ``` r
 n_fun <- function(x){